PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 12:04:51
+Last updated: 2024-04-06 12:05:24
-Random Quote: What is dead may never die, but rises again, harder and stronger  -  Words of the Drowned God
+Random Quote: The Crow's Eye brought back monsters from the east... aye, and wizards too.  -  Tristifer Botley